10 tips for safe winter driving

 5. Check your car

 Scrape off ice and snow from your windows, your roof, side-view mirrors, your wiper blades, and your hood.
 You don’t want to drive and have loose snow flying in your face.
-You want clear vision everywhere you look.
+Having clear vision everywhere you look is crucial for safe winter driving.

 Compare car insurance quotes from Canada's top providers.